henriChevreux/distillation_trajectories/README.md

 ## 🔍 Overview

 This toolkit enables detailed comparison between teacher diffusion models and student models of varying sizes.
 It answers the question: "How does model size impact the quality, efficiency, and behavior of diffusion models?"

+The toolkit includes advanced visualization tools for comparing model trajectories in latent space, providing insights into how different-sized models traverse the denoising process.
+By using consistent reference frames for PCA visualization, the toolkit ensures accurate and meaningful comparisons between teacher and student models.

 ## ✨ Features